FLASH SALES: discover new special offers every week!

 A very colourful winter garden

-Associate the hamamelis or Witch Hazel
+Pairing Hamamelis or Witch Hazel

-Hamamelis ‘Arnold Promise’, accompanied by Eranthis hyemalis, Galanthus nivalis and Helleborus orientalis – Dial Park – Photo Credit GAP Elke Borkowski
+Hamamelis ‘Arnold Promise’, accompanied by Eranthis hyemalis, Galanthus nivalis, and Helleborus orientalis – Dial Park – Photo Credit GAP Elke Borkowski

 Useful resources